B-127/RedBoxNewsletterBuilder/README.md

-# The Red Box — Newsletter Builder 📰
+# The Red Box: Newsletter Builder 📰

 A standalone, client-side tool for composing **The Red Box** weekly email digest and exporting it as a formatted `.docx` file.